timotejroiko/discord.js-light/README.md

 ## Performance

 This test case was done on ubuntu 18 (1vcpu, 1gb ram) running around 1500 guilds with all optional libraries installed (zlib-sync, erlpack, bufferutil, utf-8-validate).
+Data was recorded using `top` and `nethogs`.
 The following scripts were used:

 ```js
 // discord.js default settings